 (1a) Despite subclause (1)(b), a member of the Council may be reappointed for a third consecutive term if the Minister wishes to appoint that member to be the chairperson under clause 2(1).

+(1B) Despite subclauses (1) and (1a), the deputy chairperson may have his or her appointment extended for up to a year, at the discretion of the Minister.

 (2) The Minister may terminate the appointment of a member —

 (a) if, in the opinion of the Minister, the member is unable, through illness or absence from the State, to perform the functions of the office;